-Members with broken or transferred service do not appear on the automated lists and must submit an application.
+Members with broken or transferred service do not appear on the lists and must submit an application.

 Assessing reserve service for long service awards can be time-consuming.
 There are a range of qualifying requirements depending on the period and service.
 Assessments require manual gathering of hard copy data.